-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at your child's school.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the administration office of your student's campus.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.donnaisd.net
+The hard copy of the district's official policy manual is available for review in the district administration office and an unofficial electronic copy is available at https://pol.tasb.org/Home/Index/633.